zer0cache/matic-docs/docs/pos/bor/bor.md

 ---
 id: bor
-title: Bor architecture
+title: Bor Architecture
-description: "The Bor role in the Polygon architecture."
+description: The Bor role in the Polygon architecture
 keywords:
   - docs
   - matic
+  - Bor Architecture
+  - polygon
 image: https://matic.network/banners/matic-network-16x9.png
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Bor Architecture

-Polygon is a hybrid Plasma + Proof-of-Stake (PoS) platform.
+Polygon is a hybrid **Plasma + Proof-of-Stake (PoS)** platform.
 We use a dual-consensus architecture on the Polygon Network to optimise for speed and decentralisation.
 We consciously architected the system to support arbitrary state transitions on our sidechains, which are EVM-enabled.

 ## Architecture